Concussion Recovery: How Physiotherapy Can Help

 The most important thing to do after suffering a concussion is to make sure you have a balance between rest and activity.
 The old days of prescribing complete rest in a dark room are gone.
 A trained health professional will help you manage your concussion and ease your return to normal life.

 Suffering from a concussion can make you feel alone and depressed (Ativan).
-Concussions have accurately been dubbed as an invisible illness.
+Concussions have been accurately dubbed as an invisible illness.
 It is very hard for others to see the signs of a concussion.
 Know that you are not alone and that there are trained health professionals, such as a physiotherapist, who can help you on your journey to recovery.

 References: